yttriumz/notes-foam/notes_OS/Linux/openSUSE/Tumbleweed/installation.md

 ## Before installation

 - Download the ISO image from [the official site](https://get.opensuse.org/tumbleweed/#download).
+Note that the images for installation and live OS are different.
-- Create a Live USB stick.
+- Create a live USB stick.
+I used rufus with all default settings on Win10.

 References: